femaleistp/taskanchor/README.md

 3. On success → navigates to `/tasks`
 4. Task list loads from API and renders
 5. User creates a task → request sent to API
-6. Task list does not yet refresh automatically (pending)
+6. Task list automatically refreshes and displays the new task

 ---